opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Index management

 When the data source feature is enabled, you can navigate to **Index Management** under the **Management** menu.
-Using indexes as an example, you can view all connected data sources and select a specific one from the navigation bar at the upper right.
-By default, the indexes from the designated default data source is selected are displayed.
+Using indexes as an example, you can view all connected data sources and select a specific one from the navigation bar on the upper right.
+By default, the indexes from the designated default data source are displayed.
 However, you can select any connected data source to view its corresponding indexes.
 The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/ism_mds1.gif" alt="Multiple data sources in ISM list page"/>